TheRealToxicDev/ChronoServe/README.md

 ## Overview

-SysManix provides a unified RESTful API for managing system services across different operating systems.
-It bridges the gap between system administration and application management with a secure, standardized interface.
+SysManix is a secure, cross-platform service management API that provides controlled access to system services through a RESTful interface.
+It bridges the gap between system administration and application management by offering a standardized way to interact with system services across different operating systems.

 ### Key Features